Visiting the Louvre Museum: 15 Top Highlights, Tips & Tours

 Displayed in Room 705 of the Denon Wing, the 140-carat "le Régent" (Regent Diamond) is one of the finest, most brilliant diamonds in the world, prized for its perfection.
 Also in Room 705 of the Denon Wing, the Diadème de la Duchesse d'Angoulème (Duchesse of Angouleme's Tiara) is a dazzling piece decorated with diamonds and emeralds.

 In Room 550 of the Richelieu Wing, the Couronne de l'Impératrice Eugénie (Empress Eugénie's Crown) is an over-the-top piece of imperial jewelry.
 Created by master jeweler Alexandre-Gabriel Lemonnier, this magnificent crown glitters with 2,480 diamonds set in the form of palmettes and flanked by 56 precious emeralds.

 Exploring the Louvre Palace

-The Grand Entrance: The Glass Pyramid
+The Grand Entrance: Pyramid du Louvre

-The main entrance to the Louvre lies in the building's central courtyard at the iconic Glass Pyramid.
-Designed by architect Ieoh Ming Pei and opened in 1989, this 22-meter-high pyramid is a masterpiece of architecture, constructed from 675 panes of glass.
+The main entrance to the Louvre is in the central courtyard at the Pyramid du Louvre.
+Designed by architect Ieoh Ming Pei and opened in 1989, this iconic 22-meter-high pyramid is constructed from 675 panes of glass, flooding the interior space with natural light.
 The Pyramid allows access to the Cour Napoléon, where the ticket office and information desk are located.

 The Medieval Louvre: Foundations of the Palace